The 2026 Ryanair Mares' Novices' Hurdle: stats and trends

 Key statistics and trends

 Willie Mullins was responsible for the first five winners of this race – all of them French-breds who started their careers in France.
+However, the past five have all eluded him.
 Every winner so far has been aged five or six, with four of them having had eight races or more (Flat and jumps).
-Seven of the nine had previously won or been placed in a Graded race.
+Seven of the ten had previously won or been placed in a Graded race.

 Five of the first six winners were all French-bred and started their jumping careers in France.

-Eglantine Du Seuil (2019) caused a 50-1 shock but, in its early years, this race has thrown up few big surprises.
-You Wear It Well was a marked drifter when scoring at 16/1 two years ago while Golden Ace (10-1) downed hot favourite Brighterdaysahead last season.
+Eglantine Du Seuil (2019) caused a 50-1 shock, while You Wear It Well was a marked drifter when scoring at 16/1 three years ago.
+Golden Ace (10-1) downed hot favourite Brighterdaysahead two years ago, while Air Of Entitlement beat market leader Sixandahalf 12 month ago.

 Limini (2016) and Laurina (2018) won the Grade 3 Solerina Mares Hurdle at Fairyhouse that season, while Lets Dance (2017) won the Nathaniel Lacy (then a Grade 2 race).
 Concertista (2020) was beaten a nose in the race the previous year while Love Envoi and You Wear It Well both won the Grade Two Jane Seymour Mares' Novices' Hurdle on their previous starts.